If you buy something through a link on this page, we may earn a small commission. How this works.Doctors usually recommend gaining weight to people…

 Depending on the type, a 12oz serve of beer, which equates to one standard drink, can contain around 150 calories, although many contain more than this.

-These extra calories quickly add up when you think about the amount of beers you may consume at a social event or even the couple you knock back to relax after work every night.
+These extra calories quickly add up when you think about the number of beers you may consume at a social event or even the couple you knockback to relax after work every night.
 Not only this, but drinking beer and other alcoholic drinks tend to lower your will power when it comes to the food you eat as well.

 Whilst drinking you are more likely to reach for unhealthy foods and more than you would normally eat, meaning even more excess calories consumed.
 If not burnt off with exercise, these calories can quickly lead to weight gain.